jakshin/mixcaster/README.md

 ### How do I use it?

-Once you've compiled the program (details on that coming soon), check its config file, MixcloudPodcast.properties, and make any desired changes, then run it like so:
+Once you've compiled the program (details on that coming soon), check its config file, Mixcaster.properties, and make any desired changes, then run it like so:

 ```
-java -jar MixcloudPodcast.jar -service
+java -jar Mixcaster.jar -service
 ```

 Then, you can subscribe to a local URL in iTunes, which will be mapped to a Mixcloud artist feed.